Applicants Under 18 Years of Age at Registration

 - If an applicant will be under 18 years of age at the start of their chosen course, this will be highlighted during the admissions process.

 - The Admissions Team or Division/Department will follow the usual admissions process to decide if the University is able to offer the applicant a place.
-If an offer can be made, the academic Division/Department will be asked to confirm if they wish to proceed with the offer on the basis that the Division/Department can offer appropriate support.
-If a Division/Department decides that they wish to offer a place to an applicant who will be under 18 years of age on the relevant date, the Division/Department should return the application to the Admissions Team, who will request the necessary parental/guardian consent.
+The academic Division/Department will firstly be required to confirm if they wish to proceed with the offer, on the basis that the Division/Department can offer the appropriate support.
+Approval of an offer may be granted by the relevant Division/Department on an individual basis per application or on a collective basis for each academic year, in writing to the Admissions Team for some/all programmes within their Division, to negate the need for individual approval.
+If an offer can be made, the Admissions Team will add the necessary parental/guardian consent as a condition of offer.

 - The applicant and their parent/guardian will be required to sign a consent form, accepting that the student will be studying in an adult environment, that the University will not act in loco parentis and confirming the details of a guardian in the UK.

-- On receipt of the signed consent form, the Admissions Team will pass the application to the Head of Admissions for approval.
-If approval is granted, the offer will be processed by the Admissions Team.
+- On receipt of the signed consent form, the Admissions Team will pass the application to the Senior Admissions Manager for approval.
+If approval is granted, the parental/guardian consent form condition of offer will be processed as ‘complete’ by the Admissions Team.
+Where more than one copy of the form has been submitted, the parent/guardian signature must match across any all copies.

 - The Director of Student Services will liaise with the College and Community Life Team to contact all U18 students at the start of the academic year to ensure that they are aware of the university regulations and any restrictions placed upon them as a result of their age.
 The Accommodation Office and Division Student Success and Attainment Managers will have access to reports regarding U18 students relevant to their area.